 The Vietnam Women's Memorial is the first memorial in Washington, D.C. honoring women's military service.

 Located just north of the Reflecting Pool.
-The memorial was dedicated in 1993 and portrays three women caring for a fallen soldier.
+In 1993 the Vietnam Women's Memorial was unveiled.
+The memorial portrays three women caring for a fallen soldier.

 This memorial was created to honor women who served and risked their lives for their country.